billziss-gh/EnergyBar/README.md

 ![Clock](doc/Clock.png)

 - Shows the current time.
-- Long press to launch the EnergyBar settings.
+- Long press to launch the EnergyBar Settings.
 - This is a display widget that is also used to occupy space that is often tapped inadvertently.

 ## Touch Bar Customization